Maxwellwr/factorio-charge-transmission/README.md

 ## How to use

-0. Research Charge Transmission;
+1. Research Charge Transmission;
 1. Place **Bot Charger** near the desired roboport;
-   - Reassign the target, if necessary, by selecting its antenna and rotating it (pressing <kbd>R</kbd>);
+   - Reassign the target, if necessary, by selecting its antenna and rotating it (pressing R);
 1. You're done.

 From now on, the charger will scan over that roboport's *construction range* and recharge any bots inside it every second or so.

-Chargers connected to the same roboport will share the load between themselves; this is important as each charger has a limited energy input amount and can only fulfill so many robots (see overtaxing below).
+Chargers connected to the same roboport will share the load between themselves; this is important as each charger has a limited energy input amount and can only fulfil so many robots (see overtaxing below).

 ### Reassigning a target roboport